-UB Asset Management maintains equipment records and ensures that applicable items of equipment are identified by means of a university tag number for equipment purchased with state, Research Foundation and UB Foundation funds.
+UB Asset Management maintains records and ensures that assets are identified by means of a university tag number for assets purchased with state, Research Foundation and UB Foundation funds.

-Equipment: Items costing $5,000 or more that may be used repeatedly without any material impairment of physical condition and which have a probable life expectancy of one or more years, including machinery, vehicles, and apparatus.
-Equipment does not include fixed building equipment such as heating, ventilating, plumbing, and electrical items.
+Assets: Items costing $5,000 or more that may be used repeatedly without any material impairment of physical condition and which have a probable life expectancy of one or more years, including machinery, vehicles, and apparatus.
+Assets do not include fixed building equipment such as heating, ventilating, plumbing, and electrical items.

 Sponsor-Defined Equipment: RF equipment costing less than $5,000 and purchased with funds from a sponsor who requires equipment to be inventoried at a lower dollar level.